rahmashraf/3D_Medical_Visualization/README.md

 ___

 # Overview
-- **The following demonstration shows this feature applied to a single organ for illustration purposes; however, the same functionality is fully applicable to all anatomical structures in the system.**
 This comprehensive medical visualization system provides two main components:

 - 3D Anatomical Viewer: Interactive 3D visualization of anatomical structures with advanced features like clipping planes, camera fly-through, and animation support.